LIPS-scheme/lips/REFERENCE.md

 ```
 (exact-integer? n)

-Function returns #t if z is both exact and an integer; otherwise
+Returns #t if z is both exact and an integer; otherwise
 returns #f.
 ```